kenbim008/MT4-EA-BB/Readme.md

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Deep Seek EA - 1 MA.mq4
+GPT - BB Dual Entry EA.mq4

   Add email notification to user - to notify user of
   1. Send Welcome message to the user at registered email